2024 Scholarships - Essex County | CampusReel

 2024 Essex County Scholarships

 Essex County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 70% of Essex County residents in Massachusetts over the age of 25 have graduated with a professional degree - 13% have completed high school.
+Despite high costs, 60% of Essex County residents in New Jersey over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Essex County residents in Massachusetts will continue to need help paying for college.
-22,357 men and 20,918 women are enrolled in grades 9-12 while 15,965 men 22,066 women are currently undergraduates in college.
+It’s clear that Essex County residents in New Jersey will continue to need help paying for college.
+22,473 men and 23,207 women are enrolled in grades 9-12 while 16,971 men 24,163 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Essex County residents and can help pay for school in a variety of ways.
 Essex County scholarships, whether they are exclusively available to Essex County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Essex County residents.

 How much total award money and scholarships are available for Essex County residents?